 One of the best ways to maintain an organized social media strategy is to use a content calendar.
 A content calendar provides an overview of what you’re posting, when you’re posting, and where you’re posting.

 A content calendar can also help you plan short-term and long-term objectives for your social media marketing strategy.
 For example, you can organize and keep track of various campaigns, holidays, and other significant events.

 Using your content calendar effectively will help you stay on top of all the other tasks you need to do.
-A great starting point is to create one for each of your business’ social media platforms.
+A great starting point is to create one for each of your business's social media platforms.
 This will make it easier to plan your content as your business continues to grow.

 Schedule content ahead of time using a scheduling tool.

 Scheduling content ahead of time and in bulk is another way to stay organized when managing your social media strategy.
 Constantly posting on social media is a time-consuming task.
 Sometimes, you may find yourself caught up in doing other work that you forget to post that tweet or LinkedIn update on social media.
-It’s also extremely time-consuming when you are posting one post at a time, right when these posts need to go out.
+It’s also extremely time-consuming when you are posting one post at a time right when these posts need to go out.

-Scheduling content in bulk in advance allows you to allocate time towards other tasks.
+Scheduling content in bulk in advance allows you to allocate time toward other tasks.
 Luckily, there are many free and paid resources to help you achieve this.
 Some of the top tools to look into for scheduling content for social media include Hootsuite, Sprout Social, and Buffer.

 Know where to look for content.

 Knowing where to look for content is another way to maintain an organized social media strategy.
-There may be different publications that provide content that is relevant for your social media channels.
+There may be different publications that provide content that is relevant to your social media channels.
 There may also be other online resources that are up-to-date with the latest news, trends, and topics - creating separate folders and bookmarks to separate your business/brand’s original content from other content you share.

 Make use of paid tools and resources.